-Brexit and other European political factors will be the main driver of any European regulatory change in the near future, including any changes to MiFID II or the introduction of MiFID III, according MEP Kay Swinburne.
+Brexit and other European political factors will be the main driver of any European regulatory change in the near future, including any changes to MiFID II or the introduction of MiFID III, according to MEP Kay Swinburne.

 Delivering a keynote address at the Fixed Income Leaders Summit, MiFID II author Swinburne highlighted the UK’s upcoming departure from the European Union in March next year as key influencing factor on how regulatory change may play out.